 Today's Soay sheep at Saltmarsh Ranch provide us with many satisfactions, foremost among them the rare opportunity to help preserve an endangered variety of attractive small sheep.

-Our pregnant ewes have lots of clean straw to keep them comfy as they wait for the ancient rituals of lambing to begin.
+Our pregnant ewes had lots of clean straw to keep them comfy as they waited for the ancient rituals of lambing to begin.
 Clockwise beginning with Emily (the white-faced ewe): Louise, Funzi, not sure, Arzie (tan) in the middle.

-Freckle-faced Wheatley sports yellow tape to indicate she will be a first-time mother.
+Freckle-faced Wheatley sported yellow tape to indicate she would be a first-time mother.

 Coda, easily recognizable by her symmetrical wide horns, resting the day before she inaugurated our 2013 lambing season with a pair of ewe lambs.
 Click HERE to see more pictures of Coda at work.